What is cloud computing?

 The history and evolution of cloud computing date back to the 1950s and 1960s.

+- 1960s.
 The origins of delivering computing resources using a global network are, for the most part, rooted in 1969 when American computer scientist J.C.R.
 Licklider helped create the Advanced Research Projects Agency Network, the so-called precursor to the internet.
-Licklider's goal was to connect computers across the globe in a way that would enable users to access programs and information from any location.
+Licklider's goal was to connect computers across the globe in a way that would let users access programs and information from any location.

-In the 1970s, cloud computing began taking a more tangible shape with the introduction of the first VMs, enabling users to run more than one computing system within a single physical setup.
+- 1970s.
+Cloud computing began to take a more tangible shape with the introduction of the first VMs, letting users run more than one computing system within a single physical setup.
 The functionality of these VMs led to the concept of virtualization, which had a major influence on the progress of cloud computing.

-In 2006, Amazon launched AWS, providing such services as computing and storage in the cloud.
-Following suit, the other major tech players, including Microsoft and Google, subsequently launched their own cloud offerings to compete with AWS.
+- 2000s.
+In 2006, Amazon launched AWS, providing services like computing and storage in the cloud.
+Following suit, the other major tech players, including Microsoft and Google, launched their own cloud offerings to compete with AWS.

 Future of cloud computing and emerging technologies

-Today, however, organizations are more likely to migrate mission-critical workloads to public clouds.
-One of the reasons for this shift is that business executives who want to ensure that their companies can compete in the new world of digital transformation are demanding the public cloud.
+- Organizations are increasingly migrating mission-critical workloads to public clouds.
+One reason for this shift is that business executives who want to ensure that their companies can compete in the new world of digital transformation are demanding the public cloud.

-Generally, when contemplating cloud adoption, many enterprises have been mainly focused on new cloud-native applications -- that is, designing and building applications specifically intended to use cloud services.
+- Generally, when contemplating cloud adoption, many enterprises have mainly focused on new cloud-native applications -- that is, designing and building applications specifically intended to use cloud services.
 They haven't been willing to move their most mission-critical apps into the public cloud.
-However, these enterprises are now beginning to realize that the cloud is ready for the enterprise if they select the right cloud platforms, i.e., those that have a history of serving the needs of the enterprise.
+However, these organizations are beginning to realize that the cloud is ready for the enterprise if they select the right cloud platforms.

-Another crop of emerging cloud technologies and services relates to AI and machine learning.
+- Another crop of emerging cloud technologies and services relates to AI and machine learning.
 These technologies provide a range of cloud-based, ready-to-use AI and machine learning services for client needs.
-Amazon Machine Learning, Amazon Lex, Amazon Polly, Google Cloud Machine Learning Engine and Google Cloud Speech API are examples of these services.
+Examples of these services include Amazon Machine Learning, Amazon Lex, Amazon Polly, Google Cloud Machine Learning Engine and Google Cloud Speech API.